Dolomites Photography Workshop

 A warm hat, gloves, and lightweight thermal layers for early mornings and higher elevations

-Rain coverfor yourself and your backpack
+Rain cover for yourself and your backpack

 Sunglasses and sunscreen for bright daytime sessions at altitude